 In some instances, neither you nor your employer is responsible for your injuries.
 It could be the result of defective machinery or some other third party.
 In this case, you can file a third-party claim against the negligent party.

 How Do I Know If I Have a Strong Oilfield Injury Case?

 The best way to determine if you have a case is to contact an oilfield injury attorney.
-Even when your company honors your workers’ compensation claim, you may have cause to to bring a claim against some other third party that caused or contributed to your injuries.
+Even when your company honors your workers’ compensation claim, you may have cause to bring a claim against some other third party that caused or contributed to your injuries.

 If your company does not have workers’ compensation insurance then, in some instances, you can also initiate a lawsuit against your employer to recover damages.
-In addition, if the faulty design of equipment that your company was using is responsible for your injuries, you can assert a product defect claim against the company who manufactured the product.
+In addition, if the faulty design of equipment that your company was using is responsible for your injuries, you can assert a product defect claim against the company that manufactured the product.

 It remains true, however, that your best course of action is to talk to an oilfield injury attorney.
 At Sutliff & Stout, our consultations are free and we work on contingency.
 That means we don’t charge you attorney fees unless we win.

 Get a Free Case Review from a Texas Oil Field Injury Attorney Now

 The oilfield injury lawyers at Sutliff and Stout have successfully litigated most types of oilfield injury lawsuits.
 We have helped our clients get treated fairly and have held at fault companies responsible for their actions.